boston-dynamics/spot-sdk/python/examples/data_acquisition_service/README.md

 Note, you can run the example plugins locally on your PC by registering it as a weightless payload using [the payloads example](../payloads/README.md) and creating a GUID and secret for your computer.

 Lastly, port numbers for the example plugin services can be specified using the `--port` ("PORT_THE_PLUGIN_WILL_MONITOR") argument.
-If nothing is provided, a random default port number will be used.
+It is possible to bypass the port argument and allow a random port number to be selected, but it is discouraged since restarts may result in unexpected changes to a services listening port.
 The port numbers will be used with the `--host-ip` ("IP_WHERE_PLUGIN_WILL_RUN") to fully specify where the two services are running on the payload computer.
 The port numbers of different plugins cannot be the same, they must be open, and they must not be blocked by a local firewall, otherwise the service will be unreachable from the robot and other applications.

 The network ports used by the services can be opened by running this command on the host computer (Linux):
 ```